zzehli/talk/202508-forwardjs-agent/README.md

     * primeFactorReact shows how it solves prime factorization
     * browserReact shows a browser-use agent with ReAct pattern
 4. codeact.js is an implementation of Wang et al.'s CodeAct pattern
+    * primeFactorCodeact shows how it solves prime factorization